 Web site of a foundation set up to preserve Jewish heritage in Moinesti, in particular the Jewish Cemetery (located on the main road to Osoiu Hill, on the right side of the road, close to the hill top) whose oldest legible stones date from 1740.
 The web site includes photographs as well as a downloadable PDF file of the names and dates of people buried in the cemetery, with the location of the gravestone also noted.

-Major city in northern Transylvania near the border with Hungary; the center comprises a valuable collection of art nouveau buildings.
-There are five surviving synagogues; three surviving Jewish cemeteries; numerous buildings that were Jewish communal properties, businesses, mansions, etc.
+Major city in northern Transylvania near the border with Hungary.
+There are six surviving synagogues; three surviving Jewish cemeteries; numerous buildings that were Jewish communal properties, businesses, mansions, etc.

 A non-profit organization dedication to education about Oradea’s Jewish history and monuments, and the Holocaust.
 Its slogan is “Oradea united in diversity: A Jewish voice.”
 One of its projects is the promotion of a Jewish Museum to be located in the Teleki synagogue, which was long used as a vegetable warehouse.